-The 90/10 Peak Load represents a load level that has a 10% probability of being exceeded due to variations in weather.
+The Summer Peak Load level represents conditions that can be expected during the highest load levels of the summer season.
+The Summer Peak Load is classified by the probability of occurrence such as 90/10 or 50/50.
+The 90/10 Summer Peak Load represents a load level that has a 10% probability of being exceeded due to variations in weather, the 50/50 represents a load level that has a 50% probability of being exceeded.

+Summer Peak Load values are obtained from the CELT Report.
+The exception is for planning studies that go beyond the last year of the CELT Report.
+For those studies, the percentage of load growth between the last two years of the CELT forecast is used to grow the load to the appropriate year of study.
+For example, the 2017 CELT report forecasts load until the Summer of 2026.
+For a study that will model the Summer of 2027, the growth rate between 2025 and 2026 is obtained and multiplied to the 2026 load to derive a 2027 value.
+See the equation below for details on how to calculate any future year load level beyond the end of the CELT forecast.

+Year X+n Load Level=Year X Load LevelYear X-1Load Leveln×Year X Load Level

+Where X represents the last year of the CELT forecast and n represents the number of years after the last year of the CELT forecast.

-Summer peak load values are generally obtained from the CELT report.
-This forecast includes losses of about 8% of the total load, 2.5% for transmission and large transformer losses and 5.5% for distribution losses.
-Thus the amount of customer load served is typically slightly less than the forecast.
-The peak load level is adjusted for modeling of Demand Resources as discussed in Section 2.3.112.3.1011.8.
-The target load level for Peak Load is achieved by requesting a case with the 90/10 CELT forecast year and the study year being evaluated.
+The CELT forecast includes losses of about 8% of the total gross load, which is comprised of 2.5% for transmission and large transformer losses, and 5.5% for distribution losses.
+Thus the amount of customer load served is typically slightly less than the gross forecast.
+The peak load level is additionally adjusted for modeling of Demand Resources and Behind the Meter Solar PV as discussed in Sections 2.3.11 and 2.3.10 respectively.
+The target load level for Peak Load is achieved by building a case with a recent CELT forecast and the study year being evaluated.
 Intermediate (Shoulder) Load Level

 The Intermediate Load level, also called the shoulder load level, represents both loads in off peak hours during the Summer and loads during peak hours in the Spring and Fall.
-The Intermediate Load level was developed by reviewing actual system loads for the three years (2011-2013) and approximating a value system loads were at or below 90% of the time (7884 hours.)
+The Intermediate Load level was developed by reviewing actual system loads for the three years (2011-2013) and approximating a value system loads were at or below 90% of the time (7,884 hours).
 The load level analysis used 500 MW increments and the current value was rounded down to account for the anticipated impact of continuing energy efficiency programs.
-The target load level of 18,000 MW for Intermediate Load is adjusted to 17,636 MW to properly account for the manufacturing loads2.2.3.
+The target load level of 18,000 MW for Intermediate Load is adjusted down to properly account for the manufacturing loads (See Section 2.2.3 for more details on non-CELT loads).

 Light Load Level

 The Light Load level was developed by reviewing actual system loads for the last ten years and approximating a value system loads were at or below for 2000 hours.
 The load level analysis used 500 MW increments and the current value was rounded down to account for the anticipated impact of continuing energy efficiency programs.
-The target load level of 12,500 MW for Light Load is adjusted to 12,136 MW to properly account for the manufacturing loads2.2.3.
+The target load level of 12,500 MW for Light Load is adjusted down to properly account for the manufacturing loads (See Section 2.2.3 for more details on non-CELT loads).

 Minimum Load Level